Graduates pursue careers in such areas as:

 - Attend the annual Social Justice Forum where students honor a member of the community who has provided leadership for social justice in arenas such as poverty, domestic violence, and HIV/AIDS.

 Broaden your perspective and enhance your resume with a study abroad experience during your college experience.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad has more than 100 programs in 60 countries.
-Social work students most often study abroad in Strasbourg, South Africa, and Germany.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad has more than 100 programs in 60 countries.

 As a graduate with a degree in social work, you can begin a future as a: